 Graduate PLUS Loans

-Beginning for the 2010–2011 academic year, Grad PLUS Loans are available at Emerson College through the Federal Direct Loan Program (DL).
-The Grad PLUS Loan is a no-need, credit based loan similar to a private student loan, but with a fixed interest rate and federal guarantee.
-Grad PLUS Loans are designed for graduate students who have exhausted their Federal Stafford Loan options but still need additional loan assistance.
-Learn more:
+The Grad PLUS Loan is a no-need, federal credit based loan similar to a private student loan, but with a fixed interest rate and federal guarantee.
+Grad PLUS Loans are designed for graduate students who have exhausted their Federal Direct Unsubsidized Loan options but still need additional loan assistance.

 To be eligible, students must: